Electrical conductivity in the Hubbard model: orbital effects of magnetic field: Introduction

 We investigate transverse conductivity in the non-interacting limit, and observe exponential decay of $\sigma^{xy}$ with temperature, and a power law divergence as $B_z\rightarrow 0$.
 The analytic behavior at $B_z=0$ is restored by interactions, which lead to a smooth decay of $\sigma^{xy}$ as the magnetic field is gradually turned off.

 Finally, we investigate the oscillatory behavior of conductivity in weak-to-moderate magnetic fields.
 In all the cases we studied, the longitudinal conductivity turns out to be dominated by the current-vertex factors, rather than the local density of states at the Fermi level or the effective scattering rate.
 This leads to an important simplification: one can reliably calculate conductivity at an arbitrary field by using the zero-field DMFT calculation for the self-energy.
 We further observe that at high temperature, moderate-to-high interactions and moderate fields, the oscillation occurs at two separate frequencies: one that corresponds to the area of the Fermi sea, as in the Shubnikov-de Haas effect, and the other which corresponds to the full area of the two-dimensional Brillouin zone (BZ), and is therefore of higher frequency and independent of the doping level.
-The full discussion of the observed phenomenology of quantum oscillations of conductivity in the Hubbard model is presented in a separate publication, Ref.~\onlinecite{xx}, while here we present the raw data and describe the basic mechanism behind the onset of the high-frequency oscillations.
+This finding is in excellent qualitative agreement with the recent experimental observations in graphene superlattices\cite{Hunt2013,KrishnaKumar2017,KrishnaKumar2018,Barrier2020}.
+The full discussion of the observed phenomenology of quantum oscillations of conductivity in the Hubbard model is presented in a separate publication, Ref.~\onlinecite{OURPRL}, while here we present the raw data and describe the basic mechanism behind the onset of the high-frequency oscillations.

 The paper is organized as follows.
 We first describe the formalism: the Hamiltonian, the gauge choice, reciprocal-space formulation, gauge-invariant Green's function, current operators and the correlation function, DMFT approach, calculation of the conductivity tensor, and vertex factors.
 We then present and discuss the results.
 For the benefit of the reader and for easy rederivation and validation of the results presented in this work, we provide very detailed proofs of all steps in the derivations in the Appendices.
 For reasons of clarity and to facilitate dimensional analysis we maintain all constants ($e$, $\hbar$, $k_\mathrm{B}$, and lattice constants $a$ in $c$) in the equations.